j-squared/puzzles/README.md

 <details><summary>Hint 1</summary>
 <p>

-Solve the equations at the bottom of the recipe, where each letter represents one digit.
+Solve the equations at the bottom of the recipe, where each letter represents one digit (0-9).
 </p>
 </details>

 <details><summary>Hint 2</summary>
 <p>

-For B: B is a single digit, so it must be a value between 0-9.
+For B: B is a single digit, so it must be a value between 0 and 9.
 Experiment with different values for B until the equation becomes true.

 For A, G, and F: Consider what number added to itself yields a final digit of 0.
 Set this to A, and figure out what numbers G and F must be for the equation to hold true.